|Photo credit: nike.com|

 A daily workout is what our sitting body desperately need.

-Not only our body needs it; our brain as well wants us to workout, even when we try to convince ourselves otherwise.
+Not only our bodies need it; our brain as well wants us to workout, even when we try to convince ourselves otherwise.

 You know that amazing feel-good feeling you get after exercising?
 It happens because our brain releases feel-good hormones and small proteins called peptides like endorphins, serotonin and dopamine.